mattburnham/qlik_sqlexport/README.md

 With this routine you can export tables from Qlik's memory to an SQL database.

 In this example the requirements for MySQL and Postgres are preconfigured.
-You can adapt to other banks as needed.
+You can adapt to other Databases as needed.